Imaging-Group/Hi-SNR.github.io/join/index.md

 {%
   include card.html
   title="Paid PhD Positions"
-  description="We are seeking students who will have or currently have a bachelors degree to join the Ph.D program at CU Boulder, and join our lab.
-If interested, please apply to the [CU PhD program](https://www.colorado.edu/ecee/admissions) AND email Professor Nicole Bienert about joining the lab.
+  description="We are seeking prospective Ph.D.
+  students to join our lab.
+We invite students who will have or currently hold a bachelors degree to apply to the Ph.D program at CU Boulder, and email Professor Nicole Bienert about joining the lab.
 We offer
   Research Assistant positions
   which covers tuition and provides